open-voice-interoperability/website/site/content/_index.md

 blurb:
   heading: The importance of standards-based voice assistance.
   text: >-
     Voice will soon become a common interface for every digital device.
-And soon, an everyday way to connect to virtual assistants, as well as the internet, smart homes and factories, and enterprise applications.
-For consumer-facing industries, voice will significant re-shape customer relationships and could lift corporate productivity, accessibility, and inclusion.
-But what started as the world’s fastest adopted consumer technology may fall well short of its potential for acceptance and value.
-Consumers and enterprises are showing increased hesitation to venture into new usage. **Research points to a “trust gap” that raises critical questions of privacy, data security, ease of use, dependable connection, interoperability, and equal and unbiased access.**
+For consumer-facing industries, voice will significantly re-shape customer relationships and lift corporate productivity, accessibility, and inclusion.
+But what started as the world’s fastest adopted consumer technology may fall well short of its potential for acceptance and enterprise value. **Research points to a "trust gap" that raises critical questions of privacy, data security, ease of use, brand protection, interoperability, and equal and unbiased access for individual and organizational users alike.**
     <br><br>
-    For voice, the communal development and adoption of standards offers a proven path to accelerated and ever-greater enterprise value.
-Why?
-Standards are the product of multiple minds and diverse perspectives.
-They create component interoperability; they codify best practices, and reduce the risk of R&D investment; they encourage products and services to cross platform and national borders.
-Thanks to standards, commercial firms can focus on innovation and key features – and enterprise IT leaders can build once and use many.
+    A proven way to close the trust gap – one pursued in the early days of other technologies – is through the communal development and adoption of standards and usage guidelines.
+    <br><br>
+    Welcome to the Open Voice Network.
+Voice worthy of user trust.
 intro:
   heading: Introducing the Open Voice Network
   text: >-